islandoftex/arara/README.md

 The stable major version of `arara` is the 4.0 series (note that revision numbers may vary).
 Please refer to the development branch for more information on the upcoming 5.0 series release.
 The master branch always refers to the stable version (including potential revisions).

 For historical purposes, the source code for older versions of `arara` is available in the [releases](https://github.com/cereda/arara/releases) section of our repository.
-However, be mindful that such versions are unsupported.
+However, be mindful that these versions are unsupported.

 ## Build status